SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/README.md

 <br>

 - Jupyter specification
-    - Variables in jupyter notebook are cleared when GitHub Codespaces stop.
+    - Variables in Jupyter notebook are cleared when GitHub Codespaces is stopped.

 #### About AITRIOS

 - Evaluation of output results
     - Images and inference results output from devices cannot be downloaded from "**Console for AITRIOS**".
     - Inference results displayed on "**Console for AITRIOS**" are serialized.
     - To deserialize inference results, see [README for deserializing](./tutorials/_common/deserialize/README.md).

 <br>

 - Device operation